Samvel24/Filtros-Instagram/README.md

-# Instagram filters using Computer Vision
+# Instagram Filters Using Computer Vision

 Creating Instagram-like filters using Java and OpenCV (With the help of the tutorial: https://www.youtube.com/watch?v=R6wgJ6epakU made by [Gabriela Solano](https://github.com/GabySol))